RG9n/RG9n.github.io/write-ups/alfred.md

 * Change off the default admin account name to avoid brute-forcing.
 * Do not use admin;admin.
 * Add an account lockout for incorrect logins.
+* Disable the accounts of people who are no longer working.
+(RIP Bruce)

 ### Privilege Escalation